boyd109/boyd109.github.io/my-story/my-story.md

 <figure>
   <span>
   <img src="/my-story/pictures/12-1.jpg" width="40%" height="40%">
   <figcaption>I went to UWP Hacks and I appeared in one of their photos.
-I didn't have much time to make a project since I was volunteering for Hack the North 2016, but I did follow some Unity tutorials to make a simpel game.</figcaption>
+I didn't have much time to make a project since I was volunteering for Hack the North 2016, but I did follow some Unity tutorials to make a simple game.</figcaption>
   </span>
 </figure>